 The other method requires the right-angle stereo plug assembly, which Electro-Mech provides with all hard-wired indoor scoreboard packages.
-In the case of scoreboards with stat panels, there will be two plug assemblies to terminate the two cable runs required.
 The assembly consists of the main plug body, an insulating sleeve, and a cover.

 Connecting data cable to the stereo plug requires soldering to two terminals.
 Slide the cover and sleeve over the data cable before soldering.
 The terminal nearer the center of the plug body connects to the tip of the socket.
 The black wire from the data cable should be soldered to this terminal.
 The terminal that extends further from the center of the plug body connects to the ring of the plug.
 Solder the red wire here.
 The strain relief tabs are connected to the shaft of the plug.
 When you bend the tabs around the data cable, they should be in contact with the shielding or the bare drain wire.